 Table 5.10.
 Keywords in metaphoric dataset

-Only two items are revealed as ‘positively key’ in the metaphoric data.
+Only two items are revealed as ‘positively key’ in the metaphoric data (positively meaning they are statistically more frequent in the corpus under investigation.
+Negatively key implies the item is more frequent in the comparator corpus).
 These are my and love.
 Although love only occurs twice in the non-metaphoric dataset and thus is more specific to the metaphors, my is more key, or significantly more frequent, based on the statistical testing.
 My occurs as a collocate (within a five-word window) 1.51 times per thousand words in the metaphoric data, compared to 0.41 times per thousand words in the non-metaphoric data.
 The has a minus keyness figure, which means it is significantly less frequent when compared to the non-metaphoric data.
 It appears almost half as often and has a frequency of only 15.15 times per thousand words in the metaphor data compared to a frequency of 27.67 times per thousand words in the non-metaphor data.
-The statistical test performed by Wordsmith5 does not indicate if this means a higher use amongst the non-metaphors or a lower use in the metaphors (they can only be compared to one another).
+The statistical test performed by WordSmith does not indicate if this means a higher use amongst the non-metaphors or a lower use in the metaphors (they can only be compared to one another).
 Table 5.11 below shows each dataset compared against the full nineteenth century corpus.